 Police officer dead after driver rams barricade at US Capitol; suspect fatally shot

-WASHINGTON (AP) — A Capitol Police officer was killed Friday after a man rammed a car into two officers at a barricade outside the U.S. Capitol and then emerged wielding a knife, law enforcement officials said.
+WASHINGTON (AP) — A Capitol Police officer was killed Friday after a man rammed a car into two officers at a barricade outside the U.S. Capitol and then emerged wielding a knife.
+It was the second line-of-duty death this year for a department still struggling to heal from the Jan.
+6 insurrection.

-The suspect died at a hospital, officials said.
-Both officers were hospitalized, and one of them “succumbed to his injuries,” Capitol Police Acting Chief Yogananda Pittman told reporters.
+Video shows the driver of the crashed car emerging with a knife in his hand and starting to run at the pair of officers, Capitol Police Acting Chief Yogananda Pittman told reporters.
+Authorities shot the suspect, who died at a hospital.

+Two law enforcement officials told The Associated Press that the suspect stabbed one of the officers.
+The officials spoke to AP were not authorized to publicly discuss the pending investigation and spoke on condition of anonymity.

+“I just ask that the public continue to keep U.S. Capitol Police and their families in your prayers,” Pittman said.
+“This has been an extremely difficult time for U.S. Capitol Police after the events of Jan.
+6 and now the events that have occurred here today.”

+Police identified the slain officer as William “Billy” Evans, an 18-year veteran who was a member of the department’s first responders unit.

-Pittman did not identify the slain officer or suspect.
-Authorities said that there was no longer an ongoing threat and that the attack did not appear to be related to terrorism.
+Authorities said that there wasn’t an ongoing threat and that the attack did not appear to be related to terrorism, though the Capitol was put on lockdown as a precaution.
 There was also no immediate connection apparent between Friday’s crash and the Jan.
 6 riot.

+Law enforcement officials identified the slain suspect as 25-year-old Noah Green.
+Investigators were digging into his background and examining whether he had any mental health history as they tried to discern a motive.
+They were working to obtain warrants to access his online accounts.

+Pittman said the suspect did not appear to have been on the police’s radar.
+But the attack underscored that the building and campus — and the officers charged with protecting them — remain potential targets for violence.

+President Joe Biden said in a statement that he and his wife were heartbroken to learn of the attack and expressed condolences to Evans’ family.
+He directed flags at the White House to be lowered to half staff.

+The crash and shooting happened at a security checkpoint near the Capitol typically used by senators and staff on weekdays, though most are away from the building during the current recess.
+The attack occurred about 100 yards (91 meters) from the entrance of the building on the Senate side of the Capitol.
+One witness, the Rev. Patrick Mahoney, said he was finishing a Good Friday service nearby when he heard three shots ring out.

-The crash and shooting happened at a security checkpoint near the Capitol as Congress is on recess.
-It comes as the Washington region remains on edge nearly three months after a mob of armed insurrectionists stormed the Capitol as Congress was voting to certify Joe Biden’s presidential win.
+The Washington region remains on edge nearly three months after a mob of armed insurrectionists loyal to former President Donald Trump stormed the Capitol as Congress was voting to certify Biden’s presidential win.

 Five people died in the Jan.
-6 riot, including Capitol Police officer Brian Sicknick, who was among a badly outnumbered force trying to fight off insurrectionists who supported former President Donald Trump’s bid to overturn the election.
-Authorities installed a tall perimeter fence around the Capitol and for months restricted traffic along the roads closest to the building, but they have begun pulling back some of the emergency measures in recent weeks.
+6 riot, including Capitol Police officer Brian Sicknick, who was among a badly outnumbered force trying to fight off invaders seeking to overturn the election.
+Authorities installed a tall perimeter fence around the Capitol and for months restricted traffic along the roads closest to the building, but they had begun pulling back some of the emergency measures.
+Fencing that prevented vehicular traffic near that area was only recently removed.

-There was no immediate connection apparent between Jan.
-6 and Friday’s crash.
-Pittman said the suspect did not appear to have been on police radar.
-But the incident underscores that the building and campus remain potential targets for violence.
-It occurred about 100 yards (91 meters) from the entrance of the building on the Senate side of the Capitol.

-The security checkpoint is typically used by senators and staff on weekdays, but lawmakers are away for recess.
-Fencing that prevented vehicular traffic near that area was recently removed.

-The officials initially said the suspect was being taken to the hospital in critical condition.
-One of the officers who was injured was taken by police car to the hospital; the other was being transported by emergency medical crews, the officials said.
+Louisiana Congressman Garret Graves said Friday's attack was "tragic" but that he doesn't believe it should force an overhaul of security measure at the Capitol.
+Capitol authorities had recently

+"I don't think that this incident indicates that you've got to put the fences back up or put additional barricades," Graves said.
+"I think it's important to reiterate that the perimeter security for the Capitol worked as it was intended, but obviously this tragic loss of life of our Capitol Police family is really just an awful incident and shouldn't have happened."

+Capitol Police and National Guard troops were called upon soon afterward to secure the Capitol during Biden’s inauguration and faced another potential threat in early March linked to conspiracy theories falsely claiming Trump would retake the presidency.

+“Today, once again, these heroes risked their lives to protect our Capitol and our country, with the same extraordinary selflessness and spirit of service seen on January 6,” House Speaker Nancy Pelosi said in a statement.
+“On behalf of the entire House, we are profoundly grateful.”

-The U.S. Capitol complex was placed on lockdown after the shooting and staff were told they could not enter or exit buildings.
-Video showed National Guard troops mobilizing near the area of the crash.
+The U.S. Capitol complex was placed on lockdown after Friday’s shooting, and staffers were told they could not enter or exit buildings.
+Video showed Guard troops mobilizing near the area of the crash.

-Video posted online showed a dark colored sedan crashed against a vehicle barrier and a police K-9 inspecting the vehicle.
+Video posted online showed a dark colored sedan crashed against a vehicle barrier and a police K-9 dog inspecting the vehicle.
 Law enforcement and paramedics could be seen caring for at least one unidentified individual.

-President Biden had just departed the White House for Camp David when the incident occurred.
-As customary, he was traveling with a member of the National Security Council Staff who was expected to brief him on the incident.

 More News